tc39/notes/meetings/2019-03/mar-26.md

 ### Updates from the CoC Committee

-(Jory Burson (JBR))
+(Jory Burson (JBN))

 - [slides](https://docs.google.com/presentation/d/1FAGAtZFXUO8CPNnYKKwLXIynjqO_6v7SMQh1KxDnHPY/)

-JBR: (Presents slides)
+JBN: (Presents slides)

 MF: How does the GitHub block work?

-JBR: We block on the whole tc39 org.
+JBN: We block on the whole tc39 org.
 They can see the content, but cannot comment.

 AKI: And also on the tc39 freenode channel on IRC.

 KM: Do we have a plan if the individual creates a new account?

-JBR: Not in this case; the separation was somewhat mutual.
+JBN: Not in this case; the separation was somewhat mutual.

 BT: I would also guess GitHub TOS restrict multi accounts.